Albertonodale/albertonodale.com/index.md

 **Talks**

-● Sales Sins - Why you fail to close deals in business and life!
+● Deadly Sales Sins - Why you fail to close deals in business and life!

 ● Proven Inside Sales Basics that help you close more deals

-● How to fuck up and end up in Silicon Valley 💥
+● How to fuck up and end up in Silicon Valley